 Historical Features

-Point Pleasant Park functions as an outdoor museum of Halifax's military history.
-The imposing Martello Tower, built in 1796, stands as the park's most recognizable landmark.
-This circular stone fortification offers insight into 18th-century defensive architecture and provides elevated views over the surrounding area.
+Point Pleasant Park doubles as an outdoor museum of Halifax's military past, and the historical features are woven directly into the trail system rather than sitting off to the side.
+The Martello Tower, built in 1796, is the park's most recognizable landmark — a circular stone fortification that gives you a real sense of 18th-century defensive architecture and offers elevated views over the surrounding area.

 Coastal Features and Wildlife